-The function wrapKnown runs the whole analysis pipeline for a single sample, starting from a sorted and indexed BAM file and reference transcriptome and returning estimated log-expression in an ExpressionSet object. wrapKnown also returns the following secondary output, which may be ignored for routine analyses: processed reads (procBam object), path counts (pathCounts object) and read start and fragment length distributions (readDistrs object).
+To quantify expression for a set of known transcripts the function wrapKnown runs the whole analysis pipeline for a single sample, starting from sorted and indexed BAM files and reference transcriptome and returning estimated logexpression in an ExpressionSet object. wrapKnown also returns the following secondary output, which may be ignored for routine analyses: processed reads (procBam object), path counts (pathCounts object) and read start and fragment length distributions (readDistrs object).
+The function wrapDenovo is the analogous to wrapDenovo but it doesn't assume that all given transcripts are expressed.
+Instead, for each given transcript wrapDenovo computes the posterior probability that it is indeed expressed and estimates its expression via Bayesian model averaging.
+In the event that the given transcripts are unable to explain the observed data (e.g. some reads visit exons 1-2-3 but no isoform contains these 3 exons), wrapDenovo suggests new transcripts using the given transcripts as templates.

-The wrapKnown function needs an annotated transcriptome, which can either come from the UCSC or any user-specified gtf file (e.g. as provided by the Gencode project or returned by the Cufflinks RABT module).
-To generate a transcriptome from the UCSC database you may use the following code, changing 'hg19' for your desired genome.
+The wrapKnown function needs an annotated transcriptome created by procGenome.
+This can either come from TxDb objects obtained from the Bioconductor annotations or any user-specified gtf file (see help(procGenome) for examples).
+To generate a transcriptome from the UCSC database you may use the following code, changing hg19 for your desired genome.